satyajeetburla/MLOps-Bone-Fracture-Detection/README.md

 ### Some Other Scripts

 - **template.py:**
   This script sets up a standardized folder structure essential for developing the project.
 It helps maintain consistency across the workflow, making the project easier to manage, scale, and expand.
-By ensuring that required files and directories are created only if necessary, it upholds the principles of MLOps like modularity and reproducibility while reducing redundancy.

 - **utils/common.py:**
-  Contains reusable util
+    Contains reusable utility functions for tasks like configuration management, file manipulation, logging, and data encoding.
+The functions are decorated with `@ensure_annotations`, ensuring that they adhere to specified type annotations for robust development and deployment.
+This makes debugging easier in large machine learning projects and ensures code consistency.